Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models

 \begin{lemma} Let $z_{\gamma}(t)$ be defined in \eqref{eq:gau_stat}, the variances of its derivatives are given by

 \end{lemma}

-Combining Lemma \ref{lem:peakheight} and \eqref{eq:peakdist}, we immediately obtain the following peak height distributions for the first and second derivatives of the smoothed process. \begin{proposition} Let $z_{\gamma}(t)$ be defined in \eqref{eq:gau_stat}, then the peak height distributions of $z'_{\gamma}(t) = z^{(1)}_{\gamma}(t)$ and $z''_{\gamma}(t) = z^{(2)}_{\gamma}(t)$ are given respectively by
+Combining Lemma \ref{lem:peakheight} and \eqref{eq:peakdist}, we immediately obtain the following peak height distributions for the first and second derivatives of the smoothed process. \begin{proposition} Let $z_{\gamma}(t)$ be defined in \eqref{eq:gau_stat}.
+Then , the peak height distributions of $z'_{\gamma}(t) = z^{(1)}_{\gamma}(t)$ and $z''_{\gamma}(t) = z^{(2)}_{\gamma}(t)$ are given respectively by

 where $\sigma_1^2 = \frac{1}{4\sqrt{\pi} \xi^3}$, $\eta_1 = \frac{\sqrt{3}}{\sqrt{5}}$, $\sigma_2^2 = \frac{3}{8\sqrt{\pi} \xi^5}$ and $\eta_2 = \frac{\sqrt{5}}{\sqrt{7}}$. \end{proposition} The p-values in the proposed mSTEM algorithms can be calculated using Proposition \ref{prop:peakdist}.
-Additionally, given that $z_{\gamma}(t)$ is defined in \eqref{eq:gau_stat}, applying the Kac-Rice formula \citep{cramer2013stationary}, the expected number of local extrema in the smoothed Gaussian processes $z'_{\gamma}(t)$ and $z^{''}_{\gamma}(t)$ in the unit interval can be calculated by
+Additionally, given that $z_{\gamma}(t)$ is defined in \eqref{eq:gau_stat}, applying the Kac-Rice formula, the expected number of local extrema in the smoothed Gaussian processes $z'_{\gamma}(t)$ and $z^{''}_{\gamma}(t)$ in the unit interval can be calculated by

-\begin{remark} In this example, a Gaussian noise is assumed because it enabled a closed formula for peak height distribution and the expected number of local extrema.
-For non-Gaussian noise, the p-values associated with the heights of local extrema could be computed via Monte Carlo simulation. \end{remark}
+\begin{remark} In this example, Gaussian noise is assumed because it enables a closed formula for the peak height distribution and the expected number of local extrema.
+For non-Gaussian noise, the p-values associated with the peak heights can be computed via Monte Carlo simulation. \end{remark}